 If you need the best of the best, or are looking to add a massage gun to your arsenal as a personal trainer, there’s no doubt the Theragun Pro should be your weapon of choice.
 The Pro adds an adjustable arm and swappable batteries and packs a much bigger punch than all the other Theraguns in the lineup.
 Plus, it comes with a two-year warranty, compared with the one-year warranty that comes standard with the other devices in the release.

-The Theragun Pro has an amplitude of 16mm with 60 pounds of stall force.
+The Theragun Pro has an amplitude of 16 millimeters with 60 pounds of stall force.
 That means you can apply massive amounts of pressure to get deep into your tissues for the ultimate massage recovery.
-We tried pushing it into our muscles to get it to stall and it took a couple tries.
+We tried pushing it into our muscles to get it to stall and it took a couple of tries.
 You can basically push as hard as you want with the Pro without worrying about it stopping.

 Another great feature of the Pro is its swappable batteries.
 They pop in and out easily for a quick switch if one dies, and each lasts 150 minutes, giving a combined run time of up to 300 minutes.
 When we ran our battery test it landed right on the mark, with one battery lasting 145 minutes.

-The Pro was the loudest of all the Theraguns we tested, but was by no means headache-inducing.
+The Pro was the loudest of all the Theraguns we tested but was by no means headache-inducing.
 The highest speed applied to the neck can be a little rattling, but even so the Pro sounds surprisingly smooth for how powerful it is.
 We think its construction helps with this, as the Pro has a matte, grippy covering in contrast to the shiny, hard plastic of the Elite.
-The hard plastic could rattle around, making the device louder, but the Pro didn't have that issue.
+The hard plastic could rattle around, making the device louder, but the Pro didn’t have that issue.

-Therabody's new line of fourth-generation Theraguns is a nice next step in the field of percussion therapy.
-Our favorite is the Theragun Mini, which is the most accessible massage gun Therabody has ever made.
-It provides a solid massage experience in a tiny device that won't break the bank at $199.
+Therabody’s new line of fourth-generation Theraguns is a nice next step in the field of percussion therapy.
+Our favorite is the Theragun mini, which is the most accessible massage gun Therabody has ever made.
+It provides a solid massage experience in a tiny device that won’t break the bank at $199.

-The Theragun Prime and Elite are a few steps up from the Mini, with the Prime giving you just the essentials and the Elite offering more performance and convenience.
+The Theragun Prime and Elite are a few steps up from the mini, with the Prime giving you just the essentials and the Elite offering more performance and convenience.
 At $299 and $399, they are pricey, but with the companion app, they provide an easily implemented recovery routine that can help you feel better after any workout.

 The Theragun Pro is truly a top-of-the-line massage gun, perfect for any athlete who needs the best recovery or for a working physical therapist.
 The two-year warranty gives a little more peace of mind for the $599 investment.
 It has key features that set it apart from the other Theraguns, including a ridiculous 60 pounds of stall force and the adjustable arm.